 - Is this a permissions-based issue?

 - Check to ensure that your user account is not a part of any Group Policy settings that would prevent the Highfive.exe file from running.
 If needed, you will need to make an exception to your Group Policy settings for Highfive.exe and HighfiveCommonLauncher.exe in order to be able to connect to meetings by clicking on meeting links or invites.
 You may also need the complete path of the Highfive application to update your Group Policy settings.
 Those are: %LocalAppData%\Highfive\Highfive.exe and %LocalAppData%\Highfive\HighfiveCommonLauncher.exe.
-If you’re not a network administrator or are on the IT team, you can reach out to them for assistance with this.
+If you're not a part of the IT team at your company, you can reach out to them for assistance with this.

-- Disable your antivirus/endpoint protection software and click on your meeting link again.
-If Highfive launches successfully, add the application to your exceptions list (whitelist).
+- Check with your IT team before performing this step for permission.
+The goal is to disable your antivirus/endpoint protection software and click on your meeting link again.
+If Highfive launches successfully, add the application to your software's exceptions list.

 If the issue persists after trying the steps above, please contact the Highfive Support team at firstname.lastname@example.org or (844) 464-4445 through the hours of 7am-5pm Pacific Time on weekdays.